THEREALUNREAL/THEREALUNREAL.github.io/_posts/2018-07-20-DemonsAge.markdown

 icon: /images/icons/unity.png
 ---

-Worked on a few assets for this game during the summer of 2019 with *Bigmoon Entertainment*.
+Worked on a few assets for this game during the summer of 2019 while with *Bigmoon Entertainment*.